 The Customer’s Responsibility

-In cases where the online retailer does not have to collect sales tax, it is the customer’s responsibility to pay the tax—in which case it is known not as a sales tax but, rather, a “use tax.”
-The DOTF publishes a readable guide to New York’s use tax that focuses on the purchaser’s obligations and provides useful examples.
-Keeping in mind the physical-presence rule, the guide states, “Certain businesses that are located outside of New York State are not required to collect New York State and local tax.”
-One of the guide’s examples of where use tax would be due from the customer is ordering an item over the Internet from a vendor located in another state, and having the item delivered to New York via U.S. Mail.
+In cases where the online retailer does not have to collect sales tax, it is the customer’s responsibility to pay the tax—in which case it is known as a use tax.
+The DOTF publishes guides to New York’s use tax for individuals and for businesses.
+The guides focus on the purchaser’s obligations and provide useful examples.
+Keeping in mind the physical-presence rule, the guides indicate that a common situation where use tax is required is a purchase “made over the Internet, from catalogs, or by phone from businesses that are located outside of New York State.”

-For additional information, you can check the use tax statute, N.Y Tax 1110 , and the related administrative regulations in 20 NYCRR Part 531.
+For additional information, check the use tax statute, N.Y Tax 1110 , and the related administrative regulations in 20 NYCRR Part 531.

-Generally speaking, and putting aside the Amazon law, which applies to larger businesses, the physical-presence rule applies for Internet retailers who sell to customers in New York.
-However, because the issue is a subject of ongoing debate, you should check in periodically with the New York Department of Taxation and Finance to see if the rules have changed.
-For more general information on taxes on Internet sales, see Nolo's article Sales Tax on the Internet.
-And, for information on the rules about collecting sales tax for Internet sales in any other state, see Nolo’s article, 50-State Guide to Internet Sales Tax Laws.
+Generally speaking, the physical presence rule will apply for most Internet retailers who sell to customers in New York.
+Larger online retailers and those with possible in-state affiliated status will need to check the rules more carefully.
+Also, because the issue is a subject of ongoing debate, you should check in periodically with the New York Department of Taxation and Finance to see if the rules have changed.